-- The assets of INK exceeded its liabilities at the close of the most recent fiscal year by \$4,751,701, an amount which may be used to meet INK's ongoing obligations to participating state and local entities, program development, security, and disaster recovery contingencies. - INK's total net position increased by \$623,743 and \$32,925 for the years ended December 31, 2018 and 2017, respectively.
-The 2018 increase in net position was attributable to less expenditures for grants, coupled with a significant increase in operating revenues that came primarily from an increase in fees charged for driver history records.
+• The assets of INK exceeded its liabilities at the close of the most recent fiscal year by \$5,891,824, an amount which may be used to meet INK's ongoing obligations to participating state and local entities, program development, security, and disaster recovery contingencies.

+• INK's total net position increased by \$1,140,123 and \$623,743 for the years ended December 31, 2019 and 2018, respectively.
+The 2019 increase in net position was attributable to significantly less expenditures for grants to government organizations, along with an increase in both operating and interest revenue.
+The 2018 increase was attributable both to less expenditures for grants and an increase in fees charged for driver history records.
 The increase also helped offset a loss of revenue from transition of vehicle registration services to a state vendor.
-The relatively small increase in net position in 2017 was primarily due to significantly larger grant expenditures, while top-line revenue remained flat.